billybrewster/blog/content/running/northerntraverse2023.md

 A small climb and some cow dodging and we were back on moorland.
 Incredibly boggy moorland.
 Nikki set a good pace through this section to get through it and onto the road before darkness descended which we achieved.

 I was tired and aching and my feet were in pieces but I knew I could easily push through that for the next few hours.
-I didn’t have to worry about trying to keep my feet dry, we just ploughed through the bogs.
+I didn’t have to worry about trying to keep my feet dry any more, we just ploughed through the bogs.

 It had reached the point in the race where barring a disaster nothing stood between us and the finish.
 The sunset was amazing and this section of the race was a real highlight.